nickmonad/bips.dev/web/content/135/index.md

 3. The **starttime** specifies a minimum median time past (MTP) of a block at which the bit gains its meaning.
 4. The **timeout** specifies a time at which the deployment is considered failed.
-If the MTP of a block &gt;= timeout and the fork has not yet locked in (including this block's bit state), the deployment is considered failed on all descendants of the block.
+If the MTP of a block \>= timeout and the fork has not yet locked in (including this block's bit state), the deployment is considered failed on all descendants of the block.
 5. The **windowsize** specifies the number of past blocks (including